texfaq/texfaq.github.io/FAQ-pdf-fig-chars.md

 letters, while the version in TeX distributions doesn't have those letters.
 Both versions, as distributed, have the same name.

-The simple (''quick and dirty'') solution is to add the command `\pdfinclusioncopyfonts=1` to the preamble of your document.
+The simple ("quick and dirty") solution is to add the command `\pdfinclusioncopyfonts=1` to the preamble of your document.

-The ''real'' solution is that one or other font should be renamed.
+The "real" solution is that one or other font should be renamed.
 In either case, this would require that you reconfigure some program's (TeX's or your drawing package's) font tables&nbsp;&mdash; inevitably a tiresome job.